 The threat of terrorism targeted at, or acts of war in, the regions of the world in which we do business increases the uncertainty in our markets.
 Any act of terrorism or war that affects the economy or the industries we serve could adversely affect our business.
 Increased international political instability or geopolitical tensions in various parts of the world, disruption in air transportation and further enhanced security measures as a result of terrorist attacks may hinder our ability to do business and may increase our costs of operations.
 We maintain significant operations in Israel.
 Since the establishment of the State of Israel in 1948, a number of armed conflicts have taken place between Israel and its Arab neighbors, and a state of hostility varying in degree and intensity has led to security and economic challenges for Israel.
 In October 2023, war between Israel and Hamas began, which has resulted in significant military activity in the region.
 In addition, some of our employees in Israel are obligated to perform annual reserve duty in the Israel Defense Forces, and may be called to active military duty in emergency circumstances.
 Following the inception of the war between Israel and Hamas, the Houthis launched a number of attacks on marine vessels traversing the Red Sea, which marine vessels were thought to either be in route towards Israel or to be partly owned by Israeli businessmen.
-The Red Sea is a vital maritime route for international trade and major shipping companies announced suspensions of operations following these attacks.
-Disruptions in shipping routes in the Red Sea could result in delays in shipping our products to customers, which could delay the timing of revenue recognition.
-We cannot assess the impact that emergency conditions in Israel may have on our business, operations, financial condition or results of operations, but it could be material.
-Instability in any region could directly impact our ability to operate our business (or our customers' ability to operate their businesses
+The Red Sea is a vital maritime route for international trade and major shipping companies announced suspensions of operations, but it could be material.
+Instability in any region could directly impact our ability to operate our business (or our customers' ability to operate their businesses), cause us to incur increased costs in transportation, make such transportation unreliable, increase our business (or our customers' ability to operate their businesses), cause us to incur increased costs in transportation, make such transportation unreliable to war.
+If international political instability and geopolitical tensions